Vasissualiyp/CITA_Expense_reporter/README.md

 ./create_expense.sh /path/to/statements "PIZZAIOLO" /path/to/expense_reports
 ```

-What is important is that the code is written for RBC (Royal Bank Canada) eStatements, and other banks' formats
+What is important is that the code is written for RBC (Royal Bank Canada) eStatements,
-haven't been yet tested.
+and other banks' formats haven't been yet tested.
 Feel free to open a pull request and add yours!

 ### Scripts and Their Functions

 #### `flake.nix`
 Sets up the development environment using Nix, including the required dependencies.

-#### `create_expense.sh`
+#### `create_expense.sh/create_expense.py`
 Main script to create the expense report.
 - Checks for `pdfgrep` installation.
 - Scans PDF files for a search string.